heyjstn/mecha/extension/README.md

-# Mecha
+# Mecha Extension

-Mecha is an elegant language used for describing and visualize database schema
+Extension for highlighting/LSP supports for the `Mecha` DSL language